Examples of current research include:

-Characterize mechanisms controlling synthesis and degradation of organic reserves (starches, sugars, and storage proteins) in storage organs, and understand the role of organic reserves in plant growth and stress tolerance.
+Characterize mechanisms controlling synthesis and degradation of organic reserves and understand their role in plant growth and stress tolerance.

-Conduct comparative analysis of water and nitrogen use by candidate biofuels species.
-These analyses aim to identify those species and cropping systems that maximize production of cellulose, hemicellulose, and nonstructural carbohydrates while minimizing environmental impacts.
+Conduct comparative analysis of water and nitrogen use by cropping systems.
+These analyses aim to identify those species/systems that maximize production while minimizing environmental impacts.

-Determine the physiological, ecological and molecular mechanisms controlling abiotic stress tolerance of plants.
+Determine the physiological and ecological mechanisms controlling abiotic stress tolerance of plants.

 Understand water and nutrient use efficiencies in crop plants and the underlying physiological, ecological and biochemical drivers of these traits.